matthewmyrick/apollo-iac/VAULT_USAGE.md

 ### Method 3: Using Web UI

 1. Navigate to `https://vault.tailnet` in your browser
+2. Check if Vault is unsealed (status shows "Unsealed")
+3. If sealed, click "Unseal" and enter your unseal key
-2. Login with your root token
+4. Login with your root token
+5. Enable KV secrets engine if needed:
+   - Go to "Secrets" → "Enable new engine"
+   - Select "KV" and set path to "secret"
-3. Go to "Secrets" → "secret/"
+6. Go to "Secrets" → "secret/"
-4. Click "Create secret +"
+7. Click "Create secret +"
-5. Add your secrets:
+8. Add your secrets:
    - Path: `tailscale`, Key: `auth_key`, Value: `YOUR_TAILSCALE_AUTH_KEY`
    - Path: `oauth`, Key: `client_id`, Value: `YOUR_CLIENT_ID`
    - Path: `oauth`, Key: `client_secret`, Value: `YOUR_CLIENT_SECRET`